 - Metadata I/O: RS-485 connection accepts the metadata output of any Dolby equipment (DP572, DP570, etc...) or any Dolby-compatible metadata source.
 Used to control upmixing and other functions. - SDI Input: Any of the 16 possible audio channel from an applied HD/SD-SDI signal can be de-embedded and used in place of or along with AES inputs.
 This can be selected in the System Options->I/O Options menu on a pair-by-pair basis. - SDI Output: Up to 16 audio channels, including any of the Main outputs.
 Audio channels present in the applied SDI signal can also be passed through in a bit-accurate manner, allowing for example pre-encoded Dolby E or AC-3 bitstreams to pass untouched.
-AES outputs remain active in parallel with embedded audio. - GPI/O: Currently not used. - ETHERNET: Automatically senses 100 or 1000BASE-T Ethernet connectivity.
-This connector is not currently supported an as such it is recommended that it not be connected to any network. - Future: Extra RJ-45 connector for future I/O use. - USB: Used for software updates via factory instruction.
+AES outputs remain active in parallel with embedded audio. - GPI/O: Used to control upmixing and other functions. - ETHERNET: Automatically senses 100 or 1000BASE-T Ethernet connectivity and is used for connection to an available remote control application. - Future: Extra RJ-45 connector for future I/O use. - USB: Used for software updates via factory instruction.
 Please Do Not connect any USB devices to this connector without factory guidance as this may affect the performance of the unit.